-We depend on two contract manufacturers to manufacture the Exubera® inhaler devices and the failure to manufacture sufficient quantities of inhalers to meet market demand would negatively impact our revenues and results of operations.
+We depend on two contract manufacturers to manufacture the Exubera® Inhaler devices and the failure to manufacture sufficient quantities of inhalers to meet market demand would negatively impact our revenues and results of operations.

-We depend on two contract manufacturers to manufacture our pulmonary inhaler device for Exubera®.
-Dependence on these two contract manufacturers for the manufacture of our Exubera® Inhaler devices and their suppliers may adversely affect our cost of goods and our ability to scale manufacturing to meet market demand.
+We depend on two contract manufacturers to manufacture the Exubera® Inhalers.
+Dependence on these two contract manufacturers for the manufacture of our Exubera® Inhalers and their suppliers may adversely affect our cost of goods and our ability to scale manufacturing to meet market demand.
 Because the manufacturing process for the Exubera® Inhaler is very complex and subject to extensive government regulations, alternative qualified contract manufacturers or increased capacity may not be available on a timely basis or at all.
 Increasing manufacturing capacity at our contract manufacturers involves risks and uncertainties including significant lead time requirements, increased capital investments, the recruitment and training of additional qualified personnel, and other operational complexities.